 Next, I tried another amazing program by Beach Body called Focus T-25.

 I did Focus T-25 for about three weeks and just like Les Mills’s program, I felt considerably fitter.
 But it had a negligible impact in reshaping my body.
 I do highly recommend Focus T-25 because I think it’s an incredible program but I just didn’t get the results I was personally looking for my physique.
 But for fitness — yes.

 All of these programs helped me improve my fitness level.
-But with inefficient use of time and little or no results to show in terms of weight loss or how I looked.
+But with an inefficient use of time and little or no results to show regarding weight loss or how I looked.